AVanVlack/Giffard/README.md

 - 0.2.1
   - Changed from gm to direct binary due to dependency complications.
 - 0.2.0
-  - Bebuilt back with updated libraries and front with React.
+  - Full rebuilt with updated libraries and React frontend.
 - 0.1.0
   - Initial app in node/angular.